gilangdipper/ajaib-search-app/README.md

 - use `React.lazy`, ensuring that component chunk is only loaded when its rendered
 - use `React.Suspense`, suspends the rendering of a component until all its dependencies are lazy-loaded

+also use `react-snap`, Pre-renders a web app into static HTML

 ## Async state manager

 user `React Query` to handle async state manage when fetch date from API, so I didn't use other state manager, cause I think it's overkill to use local state manager.ss